Phyllis Lindstrom: The Mary Tyler Moore Show

-Phyllis Lindstrom (born in 1931 in San Francisco) is Mary Richards' snobbish, self-absorbed and interfering friend and downstairs neighbor.
-She married dermatologist Dr. Lars Lindstrom in 1955; Phyllis frequently mentions and quotes Lars, but he is never seen on the show.
+Phyllis Lindstrom (née Sutherland, born in 1931 in San Francisco) is Mary Richards' snobbish, self-absorbed, interfering friend and downstairs neighbor.
+She married dermatologist Dr. Lars Lindstrom in 1955.
+Phyllis frequently mentions and quotes Lars, but he is never seen on the show.
 The Lindstroms manage the large Minneapolis rental property where they live with Mary and upstairs neighbor Rhoda Morgenstern (Valerie Harper).
 Mary develops a close relationship with the Lindstroms' daughter Bess (Lisa Gerritsen).

 Rhoda and Phyllis maintain an adversarial but talkative relationship.
 In the series' first episode, Phyllis actively prevents Rhoda from claiming a newly vacated apartment so Mary can move in instead.

 In season four opener "The Lars Affair", Phyllis clashes with the man-hungry hostess of WJM's Happy Homemaker show, Sue Ann Nivens (Betty White), following Sue Ann's affair with Lars.
 Phyllis and Sue Ann meet again in the episode "Phyllis Whips Inflation", Leachman's penultimate Mary Tyler Moore appearance.
 Colleagues attempt to prevent the pair from running into each other at the station; when they do, self-centered Phyllis plaintively asks Sue Ann if any jobs are available on her show.

 Phyllis appears in one sixty minute episode "Rhoda's Wedding" (two parts in syndication) of the Mary Tyler Moore Show spinoff Rhoda.
 In the episode, Phyllis asks for the opportunity to participate in Rhoda's wedding and is appointed the responsibility to pick up Rhoda and drive her to the ceremony.
 Phyllis forgets to do so, forcing Rhoda to take the subway, running through the streets of New York in her wedding dress and veil.

 Phyllis (and Rhoda) later returned to Mary Tyler Moore for "The Last Show", the program's March 19, 1977 series finale.
 This is the character's only reappearance subsequent to the launch of the spinoff.